Nicknames of Houston: City of Lean

 The "City of Lean" nickname (also "Lean City") refers to the enjoyment of codeine-laced cough syrup, sometimes called purple drank, that has been popular in Houston and is associated with some rap artists.
 Houston rap artist Big Moe used this nickname for the title of his 2000 album City of Syrup, whose cover featured an image of purple ooze being poured over the Houston skyline.

 Houstone

 "Houstone" is generally used to refer to members of the Texas prison gang "Tango Blast".
 However, "Houstone" is also used amongst them to claim Houston as their city as a form of identification.

 Mutt City

 Coined by food writer John T. Edge in Oxford American: "... a name that combines the city's embrace of the variety and splendor of the foods from our immigrant communities and our penchant for crossing the lines and boundaries between not only different cuisines but between high-dollar and low-brow fare."

 Ozone City

-"Ozone City" is a more recent nickname used in Punk, Alternative, and art circles.
-Its exact origins are unknown, but likely in reference to Houston's high Ozone count and air pollution.
+"Ozone City" is a relatively new term used among the Punk, Alternative, and artistic communities.
+Its precise origins are not known, but possibly in relation to the high levels of Ozone in the city.